Who We Are

 Your Story Counseling is a ministry that partners with Journey Church to provide care for both Journey partners and the surrounding community.
 Your Story seeks to empower those who struggle with addiction, depression, anxiety, family concerns, and more.
 Your Story is centered on helping individuals build and execute solutions that ultimately lead to their joy and His glory.

 Abigail Davol, BS

 What are your qualifications?

-At times, we do have master’s level interns who are working towards a counseling degree and are observing or facilitating a session or group.
+Your Story Counseling believes in the importance of training the next generation of counselors, and we see ourselves as a clinical training center.
+Because of this, we often have master’s level graduate students who have completed their coursework requirements and are in the internship phase of their program, working towards their terminal counseling degree.
+These graduate students may be observing or facilitating a session or group.
 If you are to be a part of their educational experience, we would make that clear to you – and you always have the choice not to be involved with an intern at all.

 Please note: As counselors, we are unable to provide prescriptions for medication or emotional support animals, but we can refer you to a psychiatrist or MD if necessary and/or requested.

 What is the difference between Clinical counseling and Christian counseling?